 If the pool reaches the target temperature, fluid will stop circulating through the panels.
 This will prevent the system from further heating the pool, but will also stop the cooling of the patio.
 In a case where patio cooling is necessary, the system can have an alternative location to dump heat energy, like a pond, or domestic water to allow the system to continue to cool the patio even when the pool does not need to be heated.
 If the project is such that there is no excess heat dump and there is an excess of thermal energy from the system, a chiller can be installed to cool and compensate for the excess heat energy.
 This is of course only necessary when patio cooling is essential.
-It also must be noted that in design of a system, all of these scenarios can be mapped out based on the climate of the pool location, size of pool, color of pavers, material of pavers, target pool and patio temperature and other attributes.
+It also must be noted that in the design of a system, all of these scenarios can be mapped out based on the climate of the pool location, size of the pool, the color of pavers, the material of pavers, target pool, and patio temperature and other attributes.
 This type of mathematical planning will be able to determine if a location would need a chiller, a pool heater, or if a location could ever run into issues with excess or deficient thermal energy.
 Analysis can also determine the return on investment (ROI) of a project.

 When there isn’t enough thermal energy?